Denny09310/tailwind-variants-dotnet/README.md

 ---

-## How to Use in Blazor

-1. Reference `TailwindVariants.NET` in your Blazor project.
-3. Define your component's variants and slots using the provided API.
-4. Use the generated slot accessors in your Razor markup for type-safe Tailwind class management.
+## Documentation

+Go to the [documentation](http://tailwindvariants-net-docs.denny093.dev/) for the full explanation of the example

 ---